Common Questions about Being a Councillor

 Committee Services provide service to the meetings of the Council and its committees; e.g. convening meetings and writing the minutes; and are generally responsible for keeping the democratic system running.
 The team is there to help you with queries about committee related matters,declarations of interests etc. The team can also help you with the drafting of any motions, amendments and questions you may wish to put at meetings.

-The Council provides its members with a phone, personal computer and printer linked to the Internet and email.
+The Council provides its members with a smartphone, laptop and internet connectivity available at home.
 Councillors will be offered training in using this system and technical support from the Council's staff.
 Councillors are also supplied with other essential office equipment to allow them to establish an office base at home.

 As the Council's business is streamlined the majority of communications is being done via computers and electronic communications.
 To keep themselves abreast of developments, Councillors need to be able to take advantage of these systems.